kitloong/laravel-migrations-generator/README.md

 However, SQLite only supports foreign keys upon creation of the table and not when tables are altered.
 *_add_foreign_keys_* migrations will still be generated, however will get omitted if migrate to SQLite type database.

-## User Defined Custom Column Type
+## User-Defined Type Columns

-The generator will register custom data type from the schema, then generate migration as
+The generator will recognize user-defined type from the schema, and then generate migration as

 ```php
 public function up()